Deratiseur/Combino/Derats_Combino/Kurosaï_Read_me.txt

 v5.1: Bug fixes reported by Loupgris, Selphira and Rivvers and corrected by Seplhira.
 Thanks to them :) v5.2: If the "Recipes require gems" option was installed, Kurosai had nothing to say.
 	  Labels added for Selphira.
+v5.3: Correction of a typo in one of the dialog files.
+Correction of spelling mistakes.
+Thanks to Le Marquis.